spectrochempy/spectrochempy/docs/source/install.rst

 	In [2]: NDDataset()

-If this goes well, the |scp| application is likely functional.
+If this goes well, the |scpy| application is likely functional.

 Getting started
 ===============